 on Tech Central Station TV, October 9, 2000

-The computer era is falling before the one technological force that could surpass in impact the computer’s ability to process and create information.
-That is communication, which is more essential to our humanity than computing is.
-Communication is the way we weave together a personality, a family, a business, a nation and a world.

-In industry, the word most commonly used for communications power is bandwith.
-In the new economy, bandwith replaces computer power as the driving force of technological advance.

-TELECOSM: How Infinite Bandwith Will Revolutionize Our World

-George Gilder (August 2000)

 Introduction: The New Economy Infostructure

 in·fra·struc·ture (nfr-strkchr) n.
 1. An underlying base or foundation especially for an organization or a system.
 2. The basic facilities, services, and installations needed for the functioning of a community or society, such as transportation and communications systems, water and power lines, and public institutions including schools, post offices, and prisons.
 (Source: Dictionary.com)